Quasimurdock/IELTS-Anki-Cards-Generator/README.md

 ## Intro

 It's a simple online dictionary words fetching project for generating IELTS **anki cards**.
-It contains two main script `main.js` for fetching html and `html2notes.js` for convert html to notes in anki.
+It contains two main script `main.js` for fetching html and `html2notes.js` for converting html to notes in anki.

 All words in `words.txt` comes from the [IELTS](https://github.com/Quasimurdock/IELTS) repo.